siddhu33/moduleDocGetter/README.md

 python moduleDocGetter.py *module_name*

-Will create text files in directory *module_name* from called location.
+Will create text files in directory *module_name*, that contain the documentation for every valid function.
-Currently works in POSIX only.